 - i.
-Check the sensor wires and sensor connector before each flight; - Check the RPM reading before each flight, in EcoCAL, by spinning the propeller and read the RPM gauge.
+Check the sensor wires and sensor connector before each flight; - ii.
+Check the RPM reading before each flight, in EcoCAL, by spinning the propeller and read the RPM gauge.
 If the engine starts and runs stably, the Hall sensor is OK. - iii.
 If there is no RPM reading, and/or there is no injection, the first thing is to check the Hall sensor.
-You may need to swap a new Hall sensor to verify.

-d.
-BARO Sensor
+You may need to swap a new Hall sensor to verify. - d.
+BARO Sensor e.
+TPS Sensor f.
+IAT

 - Before each flight, check the brass tube on the ECU is not blocked (which is for the on-board Baro pressure sensor) - ii.
-Before each flight, check the "MAP" gauge reading, in EcoCAL.
-It shall match the ambient pressure, like 101kPa, or 14psi.
+Before each flight, check the "Baro" variable in EcoCAL.
+It shall match the local ambient pressure.